How I Started Homeschooling

 I felt the same way.
 When I first stepped into homeschooling, it felt like walking into a whole new world with no map, no guide, and no clue what I was doing.
 But over time, I learned something important: starting homeschool doesn’t have to feel scary.
 It can feel calm, simple, and even fun when you break it down into clear steps.

 This is the guide I wish someone had handed me on day one.
-It’s written in plain language, it’s honest, and it’s based on real life—not the perfect Pinterest version of homeschooling.
 My goal is to help you feel confident, steady, and ready to begin.

 📝 1.
 Start With the Legal Basics